-Online submission of proposals must be received before 4:00 PM, PDT on June 3.
-2022.
+Online submission of proposals must be received before 4:00 PM, PT on June 3, 2022.

-- Proposals must be submitted electronically through CDFW WebGrants online at https://watershedgrants.wildlife.ca.gov. - The name of this Solicitation in WebGrants is CRGP-Watershed Enhancement Solicitation, 2022. - To access the application, applicants must register an account in WebGrants. - See the WebGrants User Guide to help you navigate through WebGrants. - Questions regarding the CDFW WebGrants website should be directed to the CDFW WebGrants Help Desk at (916) 323-0477 or by e-mail at CDFWWebgrants@wildlife.ca.gov.
-See the WebGrants User Guide to help you navigate through WebGrants.
+- Proposals must be submitted electronically through CDFW WebGrants online at https://watershedgrants.wildlife.ca.gov. - The name of this Solicitation in WebGrants is CRGP-Public Lands Cleanup and Remediation Solicitation, 2022. - To access the application, applicants must register an account in WebGrants. - See the WebGrants User Guide to help you navigate through WebGrants. - Questions regarding the CDFW WebGrants website should be directed to the CDFW WebGrants Help Desk at (916) 323-0477 or by e-mail at CDFWWebgrants@wildlife.ca.gov.